How to Set up QuickBooks for Nonprofits: Step-by-Step Guide.

 QuickBooks Online Advanced

-The QuickBooks Online Advanced plan costs $137.50/month for the first three months and then increases to $275/month (again, as of 2025 and if you purchase directly from Intuit).
+When purchased directly from Intuit, the QuickBooks Online Advanced plan costs $137.50/month for the first three months and then increases to $275/month.
 In addition to providing access for up to 25 users, some of the extra features that an Advanced subscription offers include:

 • Batch invoices and cost reports